-Handling of allegations of misconduct will be carefully assessed by the relevant manager, with HR advice, to decide if the matter can be managed informally where possible or whether there are grounds for further investigation and/or formal action
+Handling of allegations of misconduct will be carefully assessed by the relevant manager, supported by the People Team, to decide if the matter can be managed informally where possible or whether there are grounds for further investigation and/or formal action.

-Managers/Decision-Making Group (DMG) should follow the steps in the 'Stop and Pause Decision Making Framework' Appendix 4, when considering whether the issue/incident needs to be handled formally or can it be dealt with informally?
+Managers/Decision-Making Group (DMG) should follow the steps in the 'Stop and Pause Decision Making Framework' Appendix 6, when considering whether the issue/incident needs to be handled formally or if it can it be dealt with informally.

 The Trust recognises that cases of minor misconduct are best dealt with informally and quickly.
-A quiet word is often all that is needed.
+A quiet word is often all that is needed and a wellbeing discussion can often help support as well.